jvanbruegge/idp-futulog/report.md

 ## Impact

-To properly assess the impact of futuLog, the collected raw data was processed and analysed.
+To properly assess the impact of futuLog, the collected raw data was processed and analyzed.
 For this, this very report is a static HTML page that fetches that processed and anonymous data and uses client side JavaScript to visualize the data and make it interactive.
 In total, there were **$$numPeople$$** unique people that logged into one of the 5 offices at least once.
 Those people together have booked a slot in the office **$$numRegistrations$$** times on **$$numDays$$** different days.

 ### Pairings of people